 And of course – all these objectives had to be attained without compromising the performance of the first-gen cache.

 RubiX and Alternatives

-Next we tried HTTP caches, where Varnish Cache seemed to be the best in class.
+Next, we tried HTTP caches, where Varnish Cache seemed to be the best in class.
 We ran Varnish in all nodes, routing all traffic to S3 via Varnish.
-We ended with a setup very similar to one in this post from Moz.
-It solved all of the issues mentioned above, but it was a key-value based cache where the key can be the filename or filename:byte-range.
+We ended with a setup very similar to the one in this post from Moz.
+It solved all of the issues mentioned above, but it was a key-value-based cache where the key can be the filename or filename:byte-range.
 This brings down the cache hit to unacceptable numbers because depending on the query, the byte-range requested for files changes, thus changing the key and creating many duplicate copies in the cache.
-It performed well for text formats where a whole file needs to be read every time, but with the columnar layouts like ORC, it performed worse than the direct access.
-Since columnar layouts is a major use case for us, we had to pass on this option too.
+It performed well for text formats where a whole file needs to be read every time, but with columnar layouts like ORC, it performed worse than direct access.
+Since columnar layouts are a major use case for us, we had to pass on this option too.